Joschi3/package_xml_validation/Readme.md

   - Grouped by type (e.g. `build_depend`, `test_depend`)
   - Sorted alphabetically within each group
 - Leaves comments and indentation **unchanged**
-- verifies that all rodsdep keys exist
+- verifies that all rodsdep keys exist (optional)
+- compares build dependencies and test dependencies with dependencies in the CMakeLists.txt (optional)

 #### Example: